bllago/antd-styled/README.md

 ```

 ## Playground
-At first, run switch to root directory and run it:
+Switch to root directory and run project:
 ```bash
 npm start
 ```

-Then switch to "example" directory and run it:
+Then switch to playground directory "example" and run project:
 ```bash
 npm start
 ```